 President Obama’s Back to School speech this week generated much less hostile reaction than his speech last year.
-Undoubtedly there were some schools that didn’t allow the speech to be shown, but many more had no such qualms.
+Undoubtedly there were some schools that didn’t allow the President’s school speech to be shown.
+But many more had no such qualms.
 Despite the concerns the President appears determined to continue speaking about education to students at the start of each school year.

-Wakefield High School in Arlington, Virginia was the scene for this year’s speech.
+The Julia R. Masterman Laboratory and Demonstration School in Philadelphia, PA, was the scene for this year’s speech.
 And the theme?
 My Education, My Future.

-He used examples from his life, that of Michelle Obama and students across the country…each with some very tough backgrounds.
+He used examples from his life, that of Michelle Obama, his family and students across the country…each with some very tough backgrounds.

 The President was on typically ebullient form.
-His delivery was slow and measured and with passion.
-But, there’s one cliche that’s getting into many of his speeches right now:
+His delivery was slow and measured and with passion

-A short speech at less than 17 minutes it certainly lays down the challenge for the USA’s public schools.
+So, a short President’s school speech at less than 17 minutes.
+But it certainly lays down the challenge for the USA’s public schools.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 Biden Foreign Policy Speech